-To expect our body to suddenly stop after a full day and go to sleep is dismissing the sensitivity, simplicity and common gracious sense from which our body operates.
+To expect our body to suddenly stop after a full day and go to sleep is dismissing the sensitivity, simplicity and common sense from which our body operates.

-We need to consider shifting gears from 5 down to 4, 3, 2, 1 and neutral over a period of time in the evening.
+Like a car coming to a stop sign, we need to consider shifting gears from 5 down to 4, 3, 2, 1 and neutral over a period of time in the evening.
 If we continue in the momentum and stimulation of our day right up to when we are ready to sleep, our body has no chance of truly reconstituting itself overnight.
 We actually end up taking the momentum of our day into our sleep and essentially living out our day twice – in the day and at night.
 This is exhausting for our body and hence we start our day with a deficit that often sees us reaching for stimulants such as caffeine, sugar and carbohydrates so we can function.

 Our body has its own intelligence and subscribes to a natural divine order as does nature.

 It has rhythms and cycles that, when connected to and honoured, allow us to live more in tune with a greater aspect and order that we are intrinsically a part of.
+The quality of our sleep and vitality are determined by how well we are attuned to our body and how we adhere to this in our movements and choices.

 The end of our day is a very sacred time.
 It offers us the space to ‘wind down’, to debrief, reflect and bring completion to our day through understanding, learning and letting go.
 It also offers space to bring focus to oneself to appreciate and confirm our day and, most importantly, ourselves.
 It is no longer about you being out there in the world but an inward, quiet and still period of the day.